ds-example/coding-challenge/README.md

 For your challenge, stick to building with the C360 components, as they've been created to fit your code challenge.
 If you are curious, you can review the C360 and SDS source code (say, for the `Button` component) to get a sense of the component composition structures at work behind the scenes.

+### Shadow DOM

+Since we are building with web components, we are in the world of the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
+Each component has its own CSS file that gets injected into the component's shadow root.
+Understand that styles declared outside of this root will not penetrate the shadow, only our global CSS variables will be available through the shadow boundary.

 ## Tech Stack Overview

 ### Storybook